NVIDIA/aistore/docs/getting_started.md

 ### macOS

 For developers, there's also macOS aka Darwin option.
-Certain capabilities related to querrying the state and status of local hardware resources (memory, CPU, disks) may be missing.
+Certain capabilities related to querying the state and status of local hardware resources (memory, CPU, disks) may be missing.
 In fact, it is easy to review specifics with a quick check on the sources:

 ```console
 $ find . -name "*darwin*"